 Community-Oriented Marijuana Education

-Project members conducted one-on-one interviews with community members to better understand the marijuana use and understanding within the community.
-An environmental scan and literature search on marijuana use in First Nations communities and create a summary report of findings.
-Finally, project members created and delivered an educational session on the benefits, concerns, and availability of marijuana to the First Nation’s community through Facebook live.
+Methods: The project team engaged with community partners from the BC First Nation through one-on-one interviews to better understand the marijuana use and understanding within the community.
+An environmental scan and literature search on marijuana use in First Nations communities was completed to create a summary report of findings.
+The project team collaborated with the community’s local pharmacy to develop an educational presentation on the benefits, concerns, and availability of marijuana to the First Nation’s community which was delivered via Facebook live.

 Community Partner(s)